Elizabeth Browning, CMT, CST

-Elizabeth Browning currently runs a private manual and movement therapy practice, addressing complex client presentations in Denver, Colorado.
+Elizabeth currently runs a private manual and movement therapy practice, addressing complex client presentations in Denver, Colorado.

 Her lifelong passion for studying anatomy, health, and wellbeing started at Oregon State in the Exercise and Sport Science department.
 She spent 3 years in Germany, traveling Europe, learning German, Yoga, and developing a deep love of hiking in the high country Alps of Bavaria.
 After nannying for 3 months, Elizabeth worked as a civilian for the Department of the Defense at AFRC Europe Garmish, and Chiemsee in the Recreation Department.
 In late 1994, she began her studies in Hatha Yoga under Elayne Richards.
 Elizabeth did a intensive business internship month at Richards, Tao Centrum in Garmish, Germany.

 In Denver, Elizabeth also started studying herbs and supplements with her experience at Whole Foods and then Yan Jing Chinese Herbal Pharmacy.
 She found herself eventually working with John Lloyd DC, challenged with large numbers of clinic clients needing help with headaches and recovering from motor vehicle accidents.
 Within a year, she became interested in the amazingly effective Upledger Craniosacral Therapy.
-This was beginning of her current journey and passion to be a continual student of Craniosacral Therapy, Yoga and movement therapy, visceral manipulation and Herbalism.
+This was the beginning of her current journey and passion to be a continual student of Craniosacral Therapy, Yoga and movement therapy, visceral manipulation, and herbalism.

 She studied Yoga, meditation and Ayurvedic with Mukunda Stiles for 7 years.
-This was deeply grounding and and energizing time.
+This was a deeply grounding and energizing time.
 It stirred a passion and lifelong practice of meditation and mindfulness that helps her personally and professionally.

 Starting in 1999, Elizabeth began taking multiple classes within the Upledger and Barral Institutes curriculum.
 Deeply inspired by these methods of treatment, the intense focus on anatomy, it quickly became obvious she had found the place she was wanting to utilize her full spectrum of gifts and abilities.
 Soon after, she became a teaching assistant for the Upledger Institute.